SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Related Work

 \section{Related Work}

-Our work builds on recent technological advance in satellite-derived soil moisture (European Space Agency Climate Change Initiative, \cite{Wagner2012, Liu2011, Liu2012}).
-We reiterate that other satellite-derived datasets of soil moisture can be used in our workflow such as AMSR-E (Advanced Microwave Scanning Radiometer - Earth Observing System Sensor on the NASA Aqua Satellite, \cite{Owe2008}), ASCAT (Advanced SCATterometer aboard the EUMETSAT MetOp satellite, \cite{Wagner1999, Naeimi2009, Naeimi2012}), and AQUARIUS (Satellite instrument from NASA SMAP mission, \cite{Bindlish2015}).
+Our work builds on recent technological advance in satellite-derived soil moisture (European Space Agency Climate Change Initiative~\cite{Wagner2012, Liu2011, Liu2012}).
+We reiterate that other satellite-derived datasets of soil moisture can be used in our workflow such as AMSR-E (Advanced Microwave Scanning Radiometer - Earth Observing System Sensor on the NASA Aqua Satellite~\cite{Owe2008}), ASCAT (Advanced SCATterometer aboard the EUMETSAT MetOp satellite~\cite{Wagner1999, Naeimi2009, Naeimi2012}), and AQUARIUS (Satellite instrument from NASA SMAP mission~\cite{Bindlish2015}).
 Despite technological advances, satellite datasets still have coarse spatial resolution and present temporal gaps making support tools such as SOMOSPIE useful to provide insights for research, environmental management, and precision agriculture based on remote sensing data.

-Our work complements recent work (e.g., \cite{Pallipuram2014, McKinney2015}) that provides the building blocks for interdisciplinary work and software development for soil moisture products.
-This project builds on the increasing recognition of the importance of spatial and temporal dependency of environmental data (e.g., \cite{Ettema2002, Dakos2011, Leon2014}) and its application to precision agriculture (e.g., \cite{McBratney2005}).
-We tackle the unexplored opportunity to apply computer science approaches and computational resources to downscale satellite-derived soil moisture data and identify patterns in climate (i.e., temperature and precipitation) to describe trends in soil moisture across CONUS.
-This project focuses on how topography and environmental variability influence soil moisture (e.g., \cite{Schmidhuber2007}) across CONUS, and we postulate that our cyberinfrastructure tool has worldwide applicability to predict and downscale soil moisture from available coarse resolution satellite information.
+Our work complements recent efforts~\cite{Pallipuram2014, McKinney2015} that provides the building blocks for interdisciplinary work and software development for soil moisture products.
+This project builds on the increasing recognition of the importance of spatial and temporal dependency of environmental data~\cite{Ettema2002, Dakos2011, Leon2014} and its application to precision agriculture~\cite{McBratney2005}.
+We take on the under-utilization of computer science techniques and computational resources to downscale satellite-derived soil moisture data, in order to describe trends in soil moisture across CONUS.
+This project focuses on how topography and environmental variability influence soil moisture~\cite{Schmidhuber2007} across CONUS, and we postulate that our cyberinfrastructure tool has worldwide applicability to predict and downscale soil moisture from available coarse resolution satellite information.